varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   expected_response
     The expected HTTP response code.
 Defaults to 200.

   timeout
     The timeout for the probe.
-Default it 2s.
+Default is 2s.

   interval
     How often the probe is run.
 Default is 5s.